 Understanding the Global API

-The Global API provides utility functions that are available both in EJS templates and in any JavaScript code via require('pocketpages').
-These functions are context-free, meaning they don't depend on the current request or response context.
+The Global API provides utility functions that are automatically available in all request contexts (EJS templates, loaders, middleware) and can also be accessed via require('pocketpages').globalApi when needed outside of request contexts.
+These functions are context-free, meaning they don't depend on the current request or response state.

 How to Access the Global API